bjesusvh/MPS/README.md

 # MPS
 An R Package to Assist Multi-trait Parental Selection via Genomic, Pedigree, or Phenotypic Selection.
+It works on multiple quantitative traits or multiple ordinal traits.

 ## Installation from GitHub: